ACTION PLAYBOOK:

 1. Choose a climate solution to write about

-Select a climate solution from our Issue Briefings and spend a few minutes familiarizing yourself with the content.
-But don’t feel pressured to become an expert on the topic.
+Focus on the climate solution in our current campaign or choose one policy from the Issue Briefings (or get creative based on current events or whatever is top of mind).
+Spend a few minutes familiarizing yourself with the content, but don’t feel pressured to become an expert on the topic.
 Issue Briefings have digestible talking points that you can copy/paste and paraphrase in your LTE.

-The goal is to get published, so try to target local papers and focus on local issues.
-You can also target digital publications if they accept LTEs.
-As local or online-only publications come to mind, visit their website(s) to read their submission instructions.
-You can use the resources below for lists of local publications:
+The goal is to get published!
+Try to target local papers and focus on local issues.
+As you consider local media outlets, visit their website(s) to read their submission instructions.

-You’ll also want to choose a published article that you’re responding to.
+Now, choose a published article to which you want to respond (LTEs are typically written in response to a previously published piece).
 Browse articles posted in the last two weeks; anything generally related to the topic (even climate change more broadly) is fair game.
-If there’s absolutely nothing on the topic, your angle might be that the publication should report on climate issues more frequently.
+If there’s nothing on the topic, your angle might be that the publication should report on climate issues more frequently.

 3. Write your piece